xelis-project/difficulty-simulator/README.md

 Then, you can generate data to visualize it.
 `poetry run generate.py`

-Now that you have a CSV file created (named `attemps.csv`) you can run the following command:
+Now that you have a CSV file created (named `attempts.csv`) you can run the following command:
 `poetry run graph.py`

 ## Credits